mmusich/SiStripHitResolution/README.md

 * root -l Resolutions.cc

-This will produce two output files: GaussianFits_Micrometres.root and HitResolutionValues_Micrometres.txt (for hit resolution values expressed in micrometres), and GaussianFits_PitchUnits.root and HitResolutionValues_PitchUnits.txt (for hit resolution values expressed in pitch units)
+This will produce two output files: GaussianFits_Micrometres.root and HitResolutionValues_Micrometres.txt (for hit resolution values expressed in micrometres), or GaussianFits_PitchUnits.root and HitResolutionValues_PitchUnits.txt (for hit resolution values expressed in pitch units)

 ## References ##